elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

     unused devices: <none>

-We can see that the devices are getting initialized, after it&#8217;s done the output will look similar to this:
+We can see that the devices are getting initialized, after it's done the output will look similar to this:

     [root@rhel01 ~]# cat /proc/mdstat
     Personalities : [raid6] [raid5] [raid4]